uthcode/learntosolveit/source/omscs/cs6301/p3l4-text-browser-exercise-arch.rst

 And you have a controlling device which we call the ScrollBar capable of selecting a discrete value via handle, where the purpose of it controlling which lines have actually appear on the screen.
-The objective of, of this case study is to specify the properties of a text browser, choose an architecture, and assemble the components together
+The objective of, of this case study is to specify the properties of a text browser, choose an architecture, and assemble the components together.

 03 - Exercise
 -------------